-The PhD in Epidemiology is a minimum of 48 semester credit hours, or a minimum of 72 semester credit hours for direct admission, and represents a mastery of epidemiologic concepts, theories and methodology; and a significant capacity for independent study.
+The PhD in Epidemiology is a minimum of 48 semester credit hours and represents a mastery of epidemiologic concepts, theories and methodology; and a significant capacity for independent study.
 The doctoral program is research-intensive, and is designed for students who plan to go on to academic (university-based) or research careers in epidemiology and disease control.